 Pre-bake pie crust

 - Position an oven rack in the center of the oven, and preheat to 350°F. Thaw pie crust slightly while oven is preheating.
-Then, poke holes with a fork in pie crust to allow the air to escape so it doesn't puff up.1 frozen deep dish pie crust
+Then, poke holes with a fork in pie crust to allow the air to escape so it doesn't puff up.1 frozen deep dish 9-inch pie crust

 - Bake for 5 minutes on middle rack of oven.
 Transfer to a rack, and let cool completely.